|Our team of clinical experts will help you understand the risks associated with heart disease and what can be done to reduce them.

-Patient will receive a follow up call from a health educator to review screening results.
+Participant will receive a follow up call from a health educator to review screening results.

 The entire series of tests takes approximately two hours.
 The results, combined with information from the patient's medical history and lifestyle questionnaire, are used to evaluate one's risk for heart disease.

 All fees are cash based.
 Insurance generally does not cover the cost of screenings such as these.

 Since cardiovascular disease can actually be prevented or lessened by reducing an individual's risk factors, these tests are truly invaluable for your future health and well-being.